-- 1. Increase the level of penetration to the businesses, their understanding and knowledge of available services, and the different incentives available for employers to recruit, train, and retain employees.
+1. Increase the level of penetration to the businesses, their understanding and knowledge of available services, and the different incentives available for employers to recruit, train, and retain employees.
 This is enhanced through a successful marketing program, which consists of presenting our message to the business customer.
 Key components of marketing include advertising, public relations, and direct contact.
-Emphasis is placed on the use of the Employ Florida Marketplace system. - 2.
-Conduct an analysis of existing labor market conditions within the region to identify skill gaps between an employer's needs and the skills of available workers.
-If there is a shortage of a qualified labor pool, Career Center staff will screen for eligible candidates with the potential for additional skills training utilizing WIOA funds.
+Emphasis is placed on the use of the Employ Florida (EF) system.

+2. Conduct an analysis of existing labor market conditions within the region to identify skill gaps between an employer's needs and the skills of available workers.
+If there is a shortage of a qualified labor pool, career center staff will screen for eligible candidates with the potential for additional skills training utilizing WIOA funds.
 An effective Job Matching program is an asset in finding the best qualified candidate for filling vacancies or offering possible training opportunities.
 Every effort is made to assist employers to expand their access to the potential labor pools consisting of youth, older workers, individuals with disabilities, and other targeted populations.
 For the employed worker lacking the skills necessary for advancement, customized training may be an alternative to upgrade skills.
-If an employer has a hard to fill vacancy and can train the right candidate, On-the-Job Training (OJT) may be an available course of action.
+If an employer has a hard to fill vacancy and can train the right candidate, On-the-Job Training (OJT), or in some cases, Work Experience (WE), may be an appropriate course of action.